 - Create a custom view: All accounts start with a default view that tracks data to your domain without any filters or modifications.
 It's recommended to leave this view untouched and create a new one before making any changes.
 This way you'll always have that default baseline for an historical comparison.
 To do so, navigate to Admin > View (dropdown) > Create new view.

 - Create filters: Use filters to permanently remove all website traffic data that meets certain criteria.
 A common use case is for an organization to exclude their own internal IP address so the data does not include their staff's visits and actions.
 You can also use filters to isolate activity in a specific website directory or track your subdomains in different views for easy reporting.
 To get started with filters, navigate to Admin > View > Filters and don't forget to check out the Google help documentation for additional setup details.
 Remember, it's best to only apply filters to your custom views.

 - Create goals: Use goals to measure how many times a specific action on your website was completed.
-To track goals on your NationBuilder website, navigate to Admin > View > Goals:
+To track goals on your NationBuilder website, navigate within Google Analytics to to Admin > View > Goals:

 - Goal setup: Choose Custom

 - Goal description: Name your goal and choose Destination